mobilemind/text2datauri/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt].

 ## Release History
+0.0.10: November 15, 2013 - bump version and remember to update doc

+0.0.9: November 15, 2013 - update dependancies in `package.json`, bump version (forget to update doc)

 0.0.8: July 28, 2013 - update dependancies in `package.json`, bump version

 0.0.7: July 12, 2013 - update dependancies in `package.json`, bump version